chriscareycode/cosmic-unicorn/README.md

 This script uses and requires the same WIFI_CONFIG.py that many of the other WiFi examples use.
 That will need to be setup like this:
 ```
-SSID=""
-PSK=""
-and COUNTRY=""
+SSID="fill this in with network name"
+PSK="fill this in with password"
+COUNTRY="GB"
 ```

+### Install required libraries

+In Thonny, go to Tools -> Manage Packages...

+Search for `microdot_asyncio` and install that.
+It is needed for the web server on the Pico.

 ### Edit the config file with your Pico IP address

 If you know the IP address that your pico has, then edit that IP address in the `config-unicorns.json` file.

 If you do not know the IP address, then upload `emoji_paint.py` and run that.
 In the Thonny console it will tell your the IP address if WiFi connection is successful.
 Edit the `config-unicorns.json` with the IP address of your pico and save the config file.

-### Install required libraries

-In Thonny, go to Tools -> Manage Packages...

-Search for `microdot_asyncio` and install that.
-It is needed for the web server on the Pico.

 ### Upload the files (with user interface)